-Many e-negotiation programs fail because their data is not well researched in advance of the execution stage.
+Many e-negotiation programs fail because their data is not clean or well organized in advance of the execution stage.

 Examples of Internal and External Data Sources

-If you’d like some help with your category discovery and have a GL you’d like analyzed, please contact a SafeSourcing Customer Services Project Manager.
+If you’d like some help with your category discovery and have a General Ledger you’d like analyzed, please contact a SafeSourcing Customer Services Project Manager.

 As always we look forward to and appreciate your comments

 Leave a Reply